Zorigt/Learn-Basics-of-NPM/learn-basics-of-npm.md

   }
 }
 ```
 If you've already created a node project, you'll see `package.json` file automatically created in your directory.
 You can edit this json file to add or remove packages directly and call `npm install` from command line to update your project dependencies.
 You can also use `npm install <package> --save` which will not only install the package but also add the package to `package.json`.
-This makes it easy for node app to be cloned and collaborate with team of developers.
+This makes your node app easy to clone and collaborate with team of developers.

 An example of `package.json` file created by Express.js looks like this.
 ```node